How does Kickstarter work and what is the projected value of Kickstarter within the context of making money online?

 However, if you already have a following online like me and if you’ve already done a whole bunch online, sometimes crowdfunding can be more difficult because people think “Well, with all you’ve done, do I need to support your project?
 Can’t you just start the show yourself”?

 Yes, I can.
 I really don’t need crown funding for it.

-Therefore, I wish somebody had told me these things about how Kickstarter works before I actually found it.
+Therefore, I wish somebody had told me these things about how Kickstarter worked before I found it.
 These are the things you really need to know about how it works more than the technical stuff and more than how to write a great story.

-I’ve got a great looking professionally designed Kickstarter story.
-I’ve got a video filmed with a $10,000 to $20,000 filming set up here.
-I’ve got rewards that I think are great based on some of the other project that worked well with rewards.
+I got a great look at a professionally designed Kickstarter story.
+I have a video filmed with a $10,000 to $20,000 filming set up here.
+I’ve got rewards that I think are great based on some of the other projects that worked well with rewards.

-Thus, the question now is what are some other things you can do to make money and what is the bigger context of making money online that Kickstarter falls in it?
+So the question now is what are some other things you can do to make money and what is the bigger context of making money online that Kickstarter falls into?
 For that, we will focus on interacting with viewers live and sharing my experience.

 If you’re trying to make money online, one of the best things to do is to be up-to-date on the newest ways that are working to make money and the best opportunities and for me, having the conversation I have with you as a viewer is one of the ways I get great information.
 Another is, I’m watching videos.
 I’m looking and researching myself.

 Cryptocurrencies are one of the top ways I’ve made money teaching online in cryptocurrencies and you can do a Kickstarter for an online course and that can be a really good way if you’re wanting to teach online to kind of launch your kick-starting career.

 If I had known about using Kickstarter and seen how well people were doing using Kickstarter to crowdfund video courses, I would have done that before.